Ultra long-haul: Airliners

 The longest range jetliner in service is the Airbus A350 XWB Ultra Long Range, capable of flying up to 18000 km.
-The A380 is capable of flying 14800 km with 544 passengers.
+The Airbus A380 is capable of flying 14800 km with 544 passengers.

-The longest range Boeing airliner in service is the 777-200LR, which can cover 17395 km with 317 passengers.
+The longest range Boeing airliner in service is the 777-200LR, which can cover 17395 km with 301 passengers.
 The Boeing 777-8X is capable of flying 16170 km with 350 to 375 passengers.
 The Boeing 787-9 is capable of flying 14800 km with 290 passengers.
 Longer ranges are possible when not carrying passengers.

-New airliners like the A330neo, A350 and B787 enable economically sustainable nonstop ultra-long-haul operations on thinner routes with fewer demands, because all the previous planes capable of providing nonstop ultra-long-haul services are larger and thus more expensive to operate compared to these planes, which in turn require more tickets to be sold and more demands between both destinations to maintain the profitability of those services.
+New airliners like the Airbus A330neo, Airbus A350 and Boeing 787 enable economically sustainable nonstop ultra-long-haul operations on thinner routes with fewer demands, because all the previous planes capable of providing nonstop ultra-long-haul services are larger and thus more expensive to operate compared to these planes, which in turn require more tickets or high-end seating to be sold and more demands between both destinations to maintain the profitability of those services.
+For example, an all-business-class configuration used in A340 back then, thus, passenger experience also differs from other routes.
+Given flight durations exceeding 16 hours, specially designed cabins (Stretching zone and sleep pod, sky bar) and high-speed internet have been introduced accordingly, to set a new standard for future long-haul.